-Former Playboy playmates reflect on Hugh Hefner's life
+Playboy playmates reflect on Hugh Hefner's life

 Story highlights

-(CNN)As news of Hugh Hefner's death spread, the women featured in his Playboy men's magazine paid tribute to the man who helped launch their careers.
+(CNN)As news of Hugh Hefner's death spread, the women featured in his Playboy magazine paid tribute to the man who helped launch their careers.

-Hefner died from natural causes Wednesday at his Playboy Mansion in Beverly Hills.
+Hefner died of natural causes Wednesday at his Playboy Mansion in Beverly Hills.
 He was 91.

-He founded Playboy in 1953 and built it into a multimillion-dollar entertainment empire that included TV shows and a string of Playboy Clubs whose cocktail waitresses wore bunny ears and cottontails.
+He started the men's magazine in 1953 and built it into a multimillion-dollar empire that included TV shows and Playboy Clubs, the latter featuring cocktail waitresses dressed in bunny ears and fuzzy tails.

 Over the years, Hefner introduced the world to a bevy of women through his magazine and television show "The Girls Next Door" on E! channel.
 Many of the women tweeted their tributes early Thursday.

 "Thank you for being a revolutionary and changing so many people's lives, especially mine.
-I hope I made you proud," said Jenny McCarthy, who was on the cover of Playboy Magazine in 1993, and was named Playmate of the Year.
+I hope I made you proud," said Jenny McCarthy, who was on the cover of Playboy magazine in 1993, and was named Playmate of the Year.

-Actress Donna D'Errico, who was a regular on "Baywatch," posed for Playboy Magazine in 1995.
+Actress Donna D'Errico was a regular on "Baywatch," and posed for Playboy magazine in 1995.

 "Hugh Hefner put me in Playboy & ignited my career.
 I am forever indebted, Hef," she tweeted.
 "You will forever live on as an icon of epic proportions."